galstreams: A Library of Milky Way Stellar Stream Footprints and Tracks: Summary

 \section{Summary}

 Nearly a hundred stellar streams (\Nunique) have been found to date around the Milky Way and the number is rapidly growing.
-In this work we have combed the literature to collate the angular position, distance, proper motion and radial velocity data available for all published streams and stream candidates, which we provide in a homogenised format in the \galstreams\ library.
-The library contains \Ntracks\ 6D tracks corresponding to \Nunique~unique streams in our Galaxy, together with a series of computed attributes and utilities, such as stream coordinate frames, end points, pole vector and pole tracks in the heliocentric and Galactocentric reference frames, heliocentric angular momentum tracks and polygon footprints.
+In this work we have combed the literature to collate the angular position, distance, proper motion and radial velocity data available for all published streams and stream candidates, \neww{ for which we provide 3D ($\Ntracks$), 5D ($\Npm$) and 6D ($\Nvrad$) stream tracks where available} in a homogenised format in the \galstreams\ library.
+The library contains \Ntracks\ tracks with up to 6D information, corresponding to \Nunique~unique streams in our Galaxy, together with a series of computed attributes and utilities, such as stream coordinate frames, end points, pole vector and pole tracks in the heliocentric and Galactocentric reference frames, heliocentric angular momentum tracks and polygon footprints.

+An overview of the latest information available for each stellar stream shows that a remarkable almost two thirds of the streams already have proper motion tracks available, thanks to data from \Gaia\ DR2 and EDR3. \neww{The distance distribution of the streams separated by whether the identification technique used to find them required proper motion data or not (Fig.~\ref{f:full_lib_distance_hist}) showed clearly that kinematically detected streams are biased toward short distances ($\lesssim10$~kpc) with a peak at $\sim7$~kpc, while photometrically detected streams are biased toward larger distances ($\gtrsim12$~kpc) with a peak at $\sim 20$~kpc.
+The observed peaks in the distance distribution are clearly due to selection effects, not to be confused with real physical features.
+Further, there is potential to unearth new stellar streams in the distance range $\sim10-15$~kpc so far disfavoured by stream finding techniques with widespread use.}